Updated: February 27, 2020

 Because you plan to freelance full-time, you can now actually consider yourself as a “professional”, which eventually gives you the option to use standard industry rates.

-Of course, it is still your option to charge higher, specially if you can deliver unique value to your clients that other professionals don’t or cannot offer.
+Of course, it is still your option to charge higher, especially if you can deliver unique value to your clients that other professionals don’t or cannot offer.

 The ultimate rule

-Pricing your service should not be a complicated process, specially if you’re just testing the waters of freelancing.
+Pricing your service should not be a complicated process, especially if you’re just testing the waters of freelancing.
 If you want a quick way to calculate your fees, then simply ask yourself…

 What’s the lowest income I’m willing to receive to do this job?